 Protection from financial loss is a key consideration for businesses working to safeguard their assets and future.
-Loss of cargo due to theft is estimated at $22.6 billion annually, according to the BSI Group’s Global Supply Chain Intelligencereport.
+Loss of cargo due to theft is estimated at $22.6 billion annually, according to the BSI Group’s Global Supply Chain Intelligence Report.
 Depending on where that freight is traveling, the risk may be higher.
-According to the Transportation Assets Protection Association, in November 2016 alone, 231 freight thefts occurred in the Europe, the Middle East, and African regions, with losses that topped $64,000.
+According to the Transportation Assets Protection Association, in November 2016 alone, 231 freight thefts occurred in the Europe, the Middle East, and African regions, with losses that topped $64,000 on average.

-Freight insurance provides additional protection that extends beyond what is offered by most standard carriers.
-This type of insurance typically includes coverage during the transport of goods and is purchased from a carrier or third-party insurance company.
+Freight insurance provides protection that extends beyond what is offered by most standard carriers.
+This type of insurance typically includes coverage during the transport of goods and is purchased from a carrier or third-party insurance provider.

 Additionally, some carriers limit liability when an event is out of their control.
 For example, flooding, hurricanes, lightning strikes, and earthquakes are considered “acts of God” and therefore may be excluded.
 At this point, having an insurance policy in place is the best way to recover the loss.